takshitheady/straininsightsfinal/docs/03_Supabase_Setup_Guide.md

 ## 7. Stripe Setup

+**Important Note for Live Environment**: When transitioning from a test/sandbox environment to a live production environment, all Stripe entities (Products, Prices, API Keys, Webhook Endpoints) must be recreated or switched to their live mode equivalents within your Stripe dashboard.
+Live entities will have different IDs than their test counterparts.

-1.  **Create Products and Prices in Stripe**:
+1.  **Create Products and Prices in Stripe (Live Mode)**:
-    -   Log in to your Stripe Dashboard.
+    -   Log in to your **live** Stripe Dashboard.
     -   Go to "Products" and create products for your plans (e.g., "Basic Plan", "Premium Plan").
     -   For each product, create one or more prices (e.g., a monthly recurring price).
-Note the Price IDs (e.g., `price_xxxxxxxxxxxx`).
-These IDs are used by your application (`current_plan_id` in `users` table, and for checkout).
+Note the **live Price IDs** (e.g., `price_live_xxxxxxxxxxxx`).
+These live IDs are used by your application (`current_plan_id` in `users` table, and for checkout).
+If you use a frontend mapping for plan names (like `planNames`), ensure it uses these live Price IDs.
+    -   When creating prices or products, you can configure if they are eligible for promotion codes under their respective settings in the Stripe dashboard if you intend to use coupons.
-2.  **API Keys**: Get your Stripe API keys (Publishable Key for frontend, Secret Key for backend/Edge Functions) from the Stripe Dashboard under "Developers" -> "API keys".
+2.  **API Keys (Live Mode)**: Get your **live** Stripe API keys (Publishable Key for frontend, Secret Key for backend/Edge Functions) from the Stripe Dashboard under "Developers" -> "API keys".
-3.  **Webhook Endpoint**: For the `payments-webhook` Edge Function:
+3.  **Webhook Endpoint (Live Mode)**: For the `payments-webhook` Edge Function:
-    -   In your Supabase dashboard, get the URL for your deployed `payments-webhook` function.
+    -   In your Supabase dashboard, get the URL for your deployed `payments-webhook` function (this URL is usually static, like `https://<YOUR_PROJECT_ID>.supabase.co/functions/v1/payments-webhook`).
-    -   In Stripe Dashboard, go to "Developers" -> "Webhooks".
+    -   In your **live** Stripe Dashboard, go to "Developers" -> "Webhooks".
-    -   Click "Add endpoint".
+    -   Click "Add endpoint". **You must create a new endpoint for live mode; you cannot reuse a sandbox endpoint.**
     -   Paste the Edge Function URL as the "Endpoint URL".
     -   Select the events to listen for (e.g., `checkout.session.completed`, `customer.subscription.created`, `customer.subscription.updated`, `customer.subscription.deleted`, `invoice.payment_succeeded`).
-    -   Note the **Signing secret** for this webhook endpoint.
-You'll set this as `STRIPE_WEBHOOK_SECRET` in your Supabase function settings.
+    -   Note the **Signing secret** for this **live** webhook endpoint.
+You'll set this as `STRIPE_WEBHOOK_SECRET` (the live version) in your Supabase function settings.

 ## 8. Frontend Configuration